hiralbhanu/GITS2.1-I.R.I.S/README.md

     ```
     source ~/.bashrc
     ```

     Note: Open the .bashrc file in User home directory to make sure that the alias command does not have any white spaces in the path.
 If so, rename the directory to remove the white spaces and re-run the setup.

 # Installation for Windows
 1. Clone GITS Repo

-2. From the root directory run the following command
-    ```
-    pip install -r requirements.txt
-    ```
-3. Currently, this project cannot be run on Windows.
+2. Currently, this project cannot be run on Windows.
 You need to make use of WSL to work on this project in Windows although this fix would only work for systems running Windows 10.
 If you are using another version of Windows, using a virtual machine might be preferred.

     Please refer this link to enable WSL : https://docs.microsoft.com/en-us/windows/wsl/install-win10